Links

 Ask My Community

-Ask My Community is new web site (2010) under development.
-Like a local Facebook, it offers facilities like blogging, promoting events and campaigns, conducting opinion polls, discussions and networking.
-It's all free.
-It seems to have links with Rotherham voluntary organisations and businesses.
+Ask My Community is like a local Facebook, it offers facilities like blogging, promoting events and campaigns, conducting opinion polls, discussions and networking.

 Aspire